7rikazhexde/Dash-App-Collection/Download_Plotly_Dataset/dlPlotlyDataset/README.md

  * Debug mode: on
 ```

-If you get an interpreter error using vscode, open and start dlPlotlyDataset with the folder designation.
+5. CSV Download

+If you want to download the CSV file, you can do so by executing the "CSV Download" button.
+However, the file name is fixed to ```Data.csv``` due to the specification of ```dash_table.DataTable```.
+This program uses the ```pyperclip``` module to copy the file name selected by ```Dropdown``` to the clipboard.
+If the file is saved with the selected file name, paste it.

 ## Note
+* If you get an interpreter error using vscode, open and start dlPlotlyDataset with the folder designation.
 * Dataset information may differ from the latest information.
 If the expected dataset does not exist, please add it.
-See the comments in plotly_datasets_info.py for details.
+See the comments in ```plotly_datasets_info.py``` for details.
 * An error may occur when drawing the layout.
 If you cannot start with the error, please reload your browser.